-The Edit module has 18 tools available for you when you are working on a photo, and are accessible via the Tool well on the left side of the screen.
-Some tools- Super Select AI, Transform (Move), Crop, and View-are self-contained within the tool icons.
-Others are nested within a tool group-Local, Mask, Refine, and Fix-and are accessible via the Tool Options bar at the top of the screen when you click on one of those tool icons:
+Effects has 16 tools that are accessible via the Tool Well on the left side of the screen.
+Some tools-Crop, Transform, Super Select AI, and View-are self-contained within the tool icons.
+Masking and retouching tools are nested within separate tool groups and are accessible via the Tool Options bar at the top of the screen when you click on one of those tool icons.

 - Crop Tool: Trims an image to your desired size or ratio.
 Shortcut key: C - Transform (Move) Tool: Moves and changes the size and rotation of your layer.
 Shortcut key: V - Super Select Al Tool: Lets you select regions in an image by clicking on them and then applies Effects filters or local adjustments automatically to those regions.
-Shortcut key: K - Adjustment Brush (Local group): Paints in or out local adjustments.
-Shortcut key: Shift+K - Adjustable Gradient (Local group): Applies a selective gradient in local adjustment mode.
-Shortcut key: Option+K - Masking Brush (Mask group): Mask large similar areas quickly.
+Shortcut key: K - Masking Brush (Mask group): Mask large similar areas quickly.
 (Includes Perfect Brush option.)
-Shortcut key: B - Masking Bug (Mask group): Applies a selective gradient as a mask in any filter (or to the entire stack).
-Shortcut key: M - Al Quick Mask Tool (Mask group): Generates masks (for existing filters and local adjustments) by clicking on regions in a photo.
-Shortcut key: W - Original Quick Mask Tool (Mask group): Create high-quality masks with only a few strokes as guidance.
-Shortcut key: Command-Option-Shift W (Mac); Controlalt-Shift W (Windows) - Line Mask Tool (Mask group): Create masks using straight lines, with the capability to add curves and adjust mask points.
-Shortcut key: Shift-P - Refine Brush (Refine group): Lets you refine an existing mask's edges, to help mask difficult areas, such as hair.
-Shortcut key: N - Chisel Tool (Refine group): Removes fringes from the edge of a mask.
-Shortcut key: Shift-H - Blur Tool (Refine group): Blurs the edges of a masked area to help it blend more naturally.
+Shortcut key: B - Gradient Mask (Mask group): Applies a selective gradient as a mask in any filter (or to the entire stack).
+Shortcut key: M - Quick Mask Al Brush (Mask group): Generates masks (for existing filters and local adjustments) by clicking on regions in a photo.
+Shortcut key: W - Quick Mask Brush (Mask group): Create high-quality masks with only a few strokes as guidance.
+Shortcut key: Command-Option-Shift W (Mac); Control-alt-Shift W (Windows) - Line Mask Tool (Mask group): Create masks using straight lines, with the capability to add curves and adjust mask points.
+Shortcut key: Shift-P - Refine Brush (Mask group): Lets you refine an existing mask's edges, to help mask difficult areas, such as hair.
+Shortcut key: N - Chisel Tool (Mask group): Removes fringes from the edge of a mask.
+Shortcut key: Shift-H - Blur Tool (Mask group): Blurs the edges of a masked area to help it blend more naturally.
 Shortcut key: L - Healing Brush (Retouch group): Paint over a distraction and a matching area of your photo is magically blended on top to replace it.
 Shortcut key: Q - Perfect Eraser (Retouch group): Removes distractions like signs and power lines.
 Shortcut key: Shift-Q - Retouch Brush (Retouch group): Removes blemishes like dust spots and acne.
 (Includes Perfect Brush option.)
 Shortcut key: R - Clone Stamp (Retouch group): Paints over an area from a sample of another area.
-Shortcut key: Shift-S

-• View Tool: Adjusts the magnification of the image in the Preview area, and lets you move around the Preview window.
+Shortcut key: Shift-S - View Tool: Adjusts the magnification of the image in the Preview area, and lets you move around the Preview window.
 Shortcut key: Z